-Widely known as Broken Hill-1 (also Kabwe-1), the Rhodesian Man is an almost complete cranium discovered on June 17th, 1921 in a lead and zinc mine, 18 meters below the ground level, at Broken Hill, Northern Rhodesia (now Kabwe, Zambia).
+Widely known as Broken Hill 1 (also Kabwe 1), the Rhodesian Man is an almost complete cranium discovered on June 17th, 1921 in a lead and zinc mine, 18 meters below the ground level, at Broken Hill, Northern Rhodesia (now Kabwe, Zambia).
 It was sent in the same year to London, where it remains one of the key treasures of the Natural History Museum.

-But some scientists claim that Broken Hill is the holotype of Homo rhodesiensis, a separate, a specific African species which would be a direct ancestor to Homo sapiens.
-Some even consider that Homo rhodesienis gave rise to the subspecies Homo sapiens idaltu – this is a set of fossils known as ‘Herto’, dated to 160 Ka, discovered at Herto Bouri, Ethiopia by Tim White in 1997.
-Therefore H. rhodesiensis in Africa would have been contemporary to H. heidelbergensis in Europe.
+Some researches include this specimen within the Homo heidelbergensis species, together with the European Middle Pleistocene specimens.
+But others argue that Broken Hill is the holotype of Homo rhodesiensis: a specific African species which would be a direct ancestor to Homo sapiens.
+Some even consider that Homo rhodesienis gave rise to the subspecies Homo sapiens idaltu – defined after Herto, a 160 ka skull found by Tim White in 1997 at Herto Bouri, Ethiopia.
+In this case, H. rhodesiensis in Africa would have been contemporary to H. heidelbergensis in Europe.

 The skull shares features of both Homo erectus (like the heavy brow ridge and thickness of the bones, although H. erectus are normally thicker) and Homo sapiens (like the flatter face and large brain, 1300 cc).
 The following slide deck describes its morphology more in detail.